 2. Mammograms cost too much.

 Fact: Many insurance companies cover 100 percent of the cost of a screening mammogram if you meet the criteria.
-Low-cost or fully-funded mammograms are also offered through national programs, community organizations and the Florida Hospital Foundation.
+Low-cost or fully-funded mammograms are also offered through national programs, community organizations and the AdventHealth Foundation.

 3. Mammograms are painful.